Chinonsoprisca/LITA_CAPSTONE_PROJECT1/README.md

 ### Exploratory Data Analysis
 ---
 .....................................
--With the use of <Pivot Tables>, What is the total sales by:
+-What is the total sales by:
    1. Product
    2. Region and
    3. Month